Why Setting Boundaries Is Important For Your Health

 Seek professional guidance.
 If you struggle with setting boundaries, mental health counseling can be an answer.
 A skilled counselor can help you practice assertiveness, identify and set healthy boundaries, work on your false beliefs and replace them with more constructive ones.

 Boundaries in our relationships are necessary as they let others know how we expect to be treated.
 Also, healthy boundaries ensure that relationships are mutually respectful.

 We often believe that people will respect our boundaries because it is tacitly assumed what is suitable and acceptable.
 However, this is not always the case.
-In toxic relationships, personal boundaries are week, or they don’t exist whatsoever, allowing people to violate each other’s boundaries.
+In toxic relationships, personal boundaries are weak, or they don’t exist whatsoever, allowing people to violate each other’s boundaries.

 For example, a relationship with a narcissistic partner who consistently intrudes on your boundaries can diminish your self-respect and cause you to question your reality.
-Week boundaries in toxic relationships can cause you to feel confused, anxious, and emotionally drained.
+Weak boundaries in toxic relationships can cause you to feel confused, anxious, and emotionally drained.

 Emotional, mental, and physical boundaries in relationships help us to feel safe and respected.
 They can teach us how to say no, allowing us to focus on our needs and things that matter to us.

 People who don’t set boundaries by saying “yes” to every demand are likely to turn into people-pleasers who seek approval from others to feel valued and worthy.
-Week boundaries can cause you to feel overwhelmed and stressed in relationships with others.
+Weak boundaries can cause you to feel overwhelmed and stressed in relationships with others.